snickersnasian/mbox/README.md

 Hi!

-It's just a test branch where nothing will me changed.
+It's just a test branch where nothing will be changed.
 The same branch as the main one (maybe).